 This concept was readily apparent in the first piece, “Seventh Beat,” in which the thrumming of the geomungo was met with the wailing of the bamboo flute; the static noise of the electric guitar and the pulse of the electronic beat juxtaposed the traditional Asian tone.
 In a complicated juggle of domination between each instrument, the ensemble gradually built up to a crescendo, the janggu furiously thudding.
 It then ended with a dramatic diminuendo that left nothing but the cries of the flute echoing throughout the hall.
 Rather than having one instrument in control of the entire piece, Black String seemed to tie the cacophony altogether, implying that musical instruments—whether ancient or contemporary ones—can harmonize together and still create something that presents Korean culture.

 “Song from Heaven” was the piece that remained glued in my mind after the concert finished, with its minor and meditative chords accompanying the lamenting—yet hopeful—vocalization by Hwang.
-Upon listening to his chants, I realized he was repeating a religious hymn, perhaps calling Buddha (as is common in Korean religious history), to join the gods and find enlightenment after death and love and peace in life.
-In discussing the song with my parents, they were quick to identify that this type of song was sometimes performed at funerals and sacred temples; the musicians delivered a somber piece worthy of such characterization, but sprinkled in glimmers of hope of reunification and grace as well.
+Upon listening to his chants, I realized he was repeating a religious hymn to join the gods.
+This type of song was sometimes performed at funerals and sacred temples; the musicians delivered a somber piece worthy of such characterization, but sprinkled in glimmers of hope of reunification and grace as well.
+Heo briefly told the audience that the lyrics could be roughly translated as "Please God, come to us."

 “Blue Shade” was a marriage of American rhythmic blues and Korean swing, with the jazzy syncopations blending smoothly with the somber yet punchy dissonance of the flute.
 The onomatopoeia of “Dang, Dang, Dang” served as an allusion to the repetitive plucking of Heo’s zither, and encouraged audience participation as the accelerando through the progression of the piece called for rhythmic clapping.
 It featured a lengthy percussion solo, in which a hollow, thin noise captivated the audience with its firmness in tone, as well as a rapid, fiery, flutter-tonguing beatbox flute solo that demanded absolute silence from the other instruments as well as the audience.